-If you disagree with the insurer's decision about your ability to work or your entitlement to weekly payments after a work-related injury or illness, find information on work capacity decisions and review options for a worker here.
+If you disagree with the insurer's decision about the amount of weekly payments payable after a work-related injury or illness, find information on work capacity decisions and review options for workers here.

 A work capacity decision is a decision by the insurer about the worker and:

 - current work capacity